AsdF313/sdl3-ios-builder/README.md

 # SDL3 iOS Builder

-This repo builds SDL3 for iOS arm64.
+This repo builds libSDL3.a and SDL3Config.cmake for iOS (arm64).